 The type of treatment recommended depends on the location, size and type of the cancer, its growth rate and the general health of the patient.

 Cancers of the head and neck frequently spread to the lymph nodes in the neck.
-Therefore, surgery and/or radiation often treat these nodes in the neck in addition to the primary site of the cancer.
-The surgery is called a neck dissection and if recommended is usually done at the same time as the surgery on the primary site.
+Therefore, surgery and/or radiation are often used to treat these nodes as well.
+This surgery is called a neck dissection and is usually (but not always) done at the same time as the primary site surgery.

 Typically, one of the following radiation therapy procedures may be used to treat head and neck cancer: